MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Description parameter

-It's the same parameter as the one described in the [above section](#description-parameter), and allows you to update the description associated with the release (for example, you made a typo when releasing, or you forgot to add a description at all).
+It's the same parameter as the one described in the [above section](#description-parameter), and allows you to update the description for the release (for example, you made a typo when releasing, or you forgot to add a description at all).
 If this parameter is omitted, no change will be made to the value of the target release's description property.

 ### Disabled parameter